Epicalert/tts-followed-by-5-exclamation-marks/README.md

-# tts-followed-by-5-exclamation-marks
+# TTS!!!!!
-it's basically a TTS engine but it just screams all the time
+It's basically a TTS engine but it just screams all the time.

+---

+Copyright 2019 Amado Wilkins